kubedb/docs/docs/guides/redis/clustering/redis-cluster.md

 > Read the comment written for the following commands.
 They contain the instructions and explanations of the commands.

+`Note`: If you are using Valkey database image, use [valkey-cli](https://valkey.io/topics/cli/) instead.

 ```bash
 # here the hash slot for key 'hello' is 866 which is in 1st node
 # named 'redis-cluster-shard0-0' (0-5460)